Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Introduction

 \section{Introduction}

-The gravity probe B (GP-B) is a satellite-based experiment that was launched in April, 2004 to test the general relativity (GR) phenomena such as the geodetic effect or the de-Sitter effect \cite{deSitter:1916zz} and the Lense-Thirring precession \cite{Mashhoon:1984fj} or the gravitomagnetic frame-dragging effect predicted by Einstein's GR theory.
-This earth satellite contained four gyroscopes and it was orbiting at $650\rm{km}$ altitude.
-The spacetime near the earth is changed due to the presence of the earth and its rotation which modifies the stress-energy tensor near the earth \cite{Schiff:1960gh}.
-When the gyroscope's axis of the satellite is parallel transported around the earth then after one complete revolution the tip does not end up pointing exactly in the same direction as before.
-The geodetic effect measures the drift rate of the gyroscope due to the presence of the earth which wraps the spacetime near it and the frame-dragging effect measures the drift rate due to the rotation of the earth which drags the spacetime around it.
-The GR predicts the geodetic drift rate as $-6606.1 \rm{mas/yr}$ whereas the frame-dragging drift rate is $-39.2 \rm{mas/yr}$.
-In 2011, the GP-B experiment published the data for the geodetic drift rate as $-6601.8\pm 18.3 \rm{mas/yr}$ and the frame-dragging drift rate as $-37.2\pm 7.2 \rm{mas/yr}$, where $\rm{``mas"}$ stands for milliarcsecond \cite{Everitt:2011hp}.
-The GP-B result matches quite well with the GR predicted value, however, there is uncertainty between the GR and the GP-B results.
-To resolve these uncertainties in both geodetic and frame-dragging effects, we assume interactions of nucleons and electrons in the gyroscope with the time-dependent and time-independent axions, vector gauge boson fields, and unparticles which can change the drift rate of the gyroscope.
-By considering the uncertainties, we can obtain the constraints on axions, gauge bosons, and unparticles mediated forces.
-In the following, we have briefly discussed what are axions and axion like particles, the gauge bosons and the unparticles.
+The gravity probe B (GP-B) is a satellite-based experiment that was launched in April 2004 to test the general relativity (GR) phenomena such as the geodetic effect or the de-Sitter effect \cite{deSitter:1916zz} and the Lense-Thirring precession \cite{Mashhoon:1984fj} or the gravitomagnetic frame-dragging effect predicted by Einstein's GR theory.
+This Earth satellite contained four gyroscopes and it was orbiting at $650~\rm{km}$ altitude.
+The spacetime near the Earth is changed due to the presence of the Earth and its rotation which modifies the stress-energy tensor near the Earth \cite{Schiff:1960gh}.
+When the gyroscope's axis of the satellite is parallel transported around the Earth then after one complete revolution, the tip does not end up pointing exactly in the same direction as before.
+The geodetic effect measures the drift rate of the gyroscope due to the presence of the Earth which wraps the spacetime near it and the frame-dragging effect measures the drift rate due to the rotation of the Earth which drags the spacetime around it.
+The GR predicts the geodetic drift rate as $-6606.1 ~\rm{mas/yr}$ whereas the frame-dragging drift rate is $-39.2~\rm{mas/yr}$.
+In 2011, the GP-B experiment published the data for the geodetic drift rate as $-6601.8\pm 18.3~\rm{mas/yr}$ and the frame-dragging drift rate as $-37.2\pm 7.2~\rm{mas/yr}$, where $\rm{``mas"}$ stands for milliarcsecond \cite{Everitt:2011hp}.
+The GP-B result matches quite well with the GR predicted value.
+If there are interactions of electrons and nucleons in the gyroscope with the ultralight axion, gauge bosons, and unparticles through spin dependent and spin independent couplings then these interactions exert a new force on the gyroscope.
+This new force can contribute an additional precession of the gyroscopes.
+However, the contribution is within the measurements of experimental uncertainty.
+Comparing with the experimental results we obtain the constraints on axions, gauge bosons, and unparticles mediated forces.
+In the following, we have discussed what are axions and axion like particles, gauge bosons, and unparticles.